021hossein/auto-music-channel/README.md

 - `BOT_TOKEN`: Telegram bot token obtained from the BotFather.
 - `CHAT_ID`: Telegram channel ID where you want to send the songs.
 - `PLAYLIST_URIS`: Comma-separated list of Spotify playlist URIs
+- `TRACKS_LIMIT`: (optional) The maximum number of tracks to retrieve from each playlist in each check interval. default is 50 tracks.
 - `INTERVAL`: (optional) Sync interval in seconds.
 Default is 60 seconds.
 - `MAX_CONCURRENT_TASKS`: (optional) Maximum number of concurrent tasks.
 Default is 5.